leapdao/docs/docs/tutorials/new-dapp/step-5-game-setup.md

   const roundBalance = await getBalance(tokenAddress)(roundAddress);
 ```

-At this point of time player will fund round from his side and now it's time to do the same for hous
+At this point of time player will fund round from his side and now it's time to do the same for house
 ```javascript
 const houseAddress = houseWallet.address;
 const housePrivateKey = houseWallet.privateKey;